You can opt-out from either of these at any time

-To start your day we recommend Restaurant Panache’s weekend brunch.
-Among the house specialties are the Annabelle pancakes, and the plat Panache, a dish prepared with poached eggs, wild mushrooms and duck meat.
+To start your day we recommend brunching at Chez Muffy.
+Among the house specialties are the Annabelle pancakes (crepes with maple syrup and red berries) and the eggs Benedict with wild mushroom and duck meat.

 For those who want to keep fit, check out the Auberge’s free yoga classes on Saturday mornings.

 Before leaving Québec City, make a stop at Laurie Raphaël restaurant’s new walk-in counter service, La Serre, and fill up your picnic basket with healthy, gourmet takeaway dishes.
 You should also sample their house specialty: a full selection of fresh cold-pressed juices.

 When you leave Québec City make sure to stop off in Île d’Orléans.
 Birthplace of New France, l’Île offers a unique cultural experience in a region that holds on to its traditions. Île d’Orléans is a genuine open-air museum with more than 600 historic buildings recognized by the Government of Québec for their great heritage value.
 The many farms and breathtaking views make it a perfect stopover for a picnic.